barnabeepickle/file-breaker/README.md

 - [ ] Potential PyPi release.
 The above time line is a list of goals, not a list of promises.
 ### Environment
-This project was written using VSCode Studio, vscode.dev/VSCode Web, Microsoft Dev Tunnels, Python 3.13.2 and Typer.<br/>
+This project was written using VSCode Studio, vscode.dev/VSCode Web,<br/>
+Microsoft Dev Tunnels, Python 3.13.2, Typer and Pillow (for the logo).<br/>
 Thanks to all of the wonderful people that have worked on these projects and for their continued commitments to the open-source commmunity.
 Special thanks to the Massachusetts Institute of Technology for their License.
 ## Support